Purna-Chandra-kumar/Agro-mart/README.md

 Then I met this farmer uncle at my village who was literally selling the same quality stuff for like 1/10th the price but couldn't reach customers directly.
 That's when it clicked - why not just build something to connect them directly?

-Been working on this for a few months now and it's actually turning out pretty decent.
+Been working on this for a few months now and it's actually turning out pretty decent..

 ## What You Can Do With This